alpo22/trivia/README.md

 ## TODO:

-- fix the console error about useLocalStorage is a client-only hook
-- merge this branch into master (so it deploys)
-- try deploying it, see if it still works (need to update links)
+- try deploying it, see if it still works (need to update link to API)

 - add character images from awais, adjust to fit in the centre of the circle
-- proper domain (route 53)
+- proper domain anecdohtes.com (route 53)
 - replace vercel URL with proper URL in game (constants.js)
 - share with john wheeler
 - back-end, just put in one week's few days worth of quotes, add one quote per character

 ## TODO Fanciness:

+- fix the console error about useLocalStorage is a client-only hook
 - affiliate link to 'duff beer' on amazon
 - is free Vercel app too slow on cold start?
 - add dr nick image to the welcome screen?